 Hydrologically, however, the watercourse termed the Arthur River is the same as the Blackwood.
 The Arthur River is termed as such from its confluence with the Yilliminning River in a salt lake system in the Arthur River Nature Reserve about 30 kilometres northwards of Wagin.

 From this point, however, the watercourse has many inputs, including the Yilliminning.
+In most years, this is the source of the Blackwood River.
 The Yilliminning’s source is about eight kilometres south-west of Wickepin.

 The Yilliminning flows about 34 kilometres south to its junction with the Arthur in the Nature Reserve.
 The Arthur flows about 140 kilometes generally south-west to its junction with the Balgarup River about 11 kilometres south-south-west of Moodiarrup from which point the two watercourses are named the Blackwood River.

-This Upper Catchment includes Lake Dumbleyung and local streams tend to drain into this area.
+Above Yilliminning is the Upper Catchment.
+This includes Lake Dumbleyung and the local gulleys and creeks that drain into it.
 Unless the lake overflows the Upper Catchment does not contribute to the flow of the Blackwood River.
-The Blackwood River catchment covers an area of approximately 22,000 square kilometres and is the largest catchment in the South West of Western Australia.
-This catchment covers an area slightly larger than Israel.
-The greater part of the Blackwood Catchment is to east of the Darling Scarp.
+The Blackwood River catchment covers an area of approximately 22,000 square kilometres (an area slightly larger than Israel) and is the largest catchment in the South West of Western Australia.
+The greater part of the Blackwood Catchment is to the east of the Darling Scarp.

-The annual average discharge of the Blackwood River is 620 million cubic metres – about 1.8 times that of the Avon-Swan system.
-And although it is the longest river with the largest flow in the South West it is puny by comparison with the mighty Ord River in the Kimberley.
+And although the Blackwood is the longest river with the largest flow in the South West it is puny by comparison with the mighty Ord River in the Kimberley.
 That river’s average annual flow is 4,300 million cubic metres.
 During one particularly wet year it discharged 12,500 million cubic metres into the ocean.
 This enormous quantity of water is the equivalent of all the divertible surface and groundwater resources of the whole State in an average year.

 The Blackwood River faces environmental problems common to many areas of Australia, including a rising ground water table associated with salinity, water logging and increased risk of flooding, erosion, loss of biodiversity and declining channel conditions.